X

 Hammer toe is more common in older adults, particularly among women.
 In the 2013 study, half of the women participants ages 70 years or older had a lesser toe deformity.

-According to a Malaysian 2021 cross-sectional study, young women who wear high heels to work are more likely to develop calluses, bunions, blisters, and hammertoes than women who wear other types of shoes.
+According to a Malaysian 2021 cross-sectional study, young women who wear high heels to work are likelier to develop calluses, bunions, blisters, and hammertoes than women who wear other shoes.

 3. Arch Of Foot